K-JAX/Wordpress-Pseudo-Theme/README.md

 1. **Do I want to have a routine exercise of adding certain parts to a functioning theme?**

 _If you answered yes to any of the above, you may want to try out the Wordpress Pseudo Theme_

+## My (Kevin/K-JAX's) list of to-dos
+- [x] start repository and instructions
+- [ ] add submodule git pseudo projects to this theme
+- [ ] finish the basic theme files pseudo code
+- [ ] Add instruction to going to individual submodules if only a specific feature needs to be added for user's own local wordpress theme